-Ben has represented a hydrodemolition subcontractor in a multi-million dollar, multi-forum dispute on a federal government project, which included highly technical issues regarding concrete bond strength, microfracturing and testing and inspection standards.
-He achieved a partial summary judgment on a Miller Act claim.
+Represented a hydrodemolition subcontractor in a multimillion dollar, multi-forum dispute on a federal government project, which included highly technical issues regarding concrete bond strength, microfracturing and testing and inspection standards.
+Achieved a partial summary judgment on a Miller Act claim.

 News & Insights

-Co-Presenter, "The 'Responsible' Contractor: Complying with Labor Laws," SLS Construction Group Annual Client Update Seminar, December 10, 2014
+Co-Presenter, "The 'Responsible' Contractor: Complying with Labor Laws," Stinson Construction Group Annual Client Update Seminar, December 10, 2014

 Co-Presenter, "2014 Construction Case Law Summary," MSBA Construction Law Section, December 12, 2014.

-Co-Presenter, Minnesota's Responsible Contractor Act-What You Need to Know," SLS Monthly Client Seminar, July 16, 2014 and September 23, 2014
+Co-Presenter, Minnesota's Responsible Contractor Act-What You Need to Know," Stinson Monthly Client Seminar, July 16, 2014 and September 23, 2014

 Co-Presenter, "The Role and Authority of Magistrate Judges," Minnesota CLE Federal Deskbook Seminar, February 25, 2014